 The term of appointment for a Teaching Assistant shall normally be seventeen (17) weeks from the beginning of a semester.
 An exception to this is appointment for an Intersession or Summer Session.
-In any event the term of a Teaching Assistant's employment shall not exceed four (4) months.
+In any event the term of a Teaching Assistant's employment shall not exceed four (4) months, except by mutual agreement between the parties.